BarbaraAngelesOrtiz/EY-AI-and-Data-Challenge/README.md

-# Satellite climate water ml
+# Satellite climate water ML

 ## Overview
 This repository is a fork of the official EY AI & Data Challenge and contains my work for the 2026 EY AI & Data Challenge: Optimizing Clean Water Supply.